dougeby/IntuneDocs/InTuneDocs/EndUser/company-portal-frequently-asked-questions.md

 ## What kind of computers or devices can I add to the Company Portal?

--   iPhones, iPads, and Mac OS X
+-   iPhones, iPads, and Mac OS X devices

 -   Android mobile devices